sqlmapproject/sqlmap/Usage.md

 Switch: `--is-dba`

-It is possible to detect if the current database management system session user is a database administrator, also known as DBA. sqlmap will return `True` if it is, viceversa `False`.
+It is possible to detect if the current database management system session user is a database administrator, also known as DBA. sqlmap will return `True` if it is, vice versa `False`.

 ### List database management system users